trisacrypto/trisa/docs/content/envoy/_index.en.md

 Nodes must store compliance data locally on disk in a backend store.
 Currently only sqlite3 is supported, but Postgres and other databases may be options in the future.
 When configuring an Envoy node, ensure:

 1. Enough disk is provisioned for **long-term** travel rule data storage.
-2. Ensure that the disk is independently **secured and encrypted**, particularly if you are hosting your Envoy service on a shared archticture or the cloud.
+2. Ensure that the disk is independently **secured and encrypted**, particularly if you are hosting your Envoy service on a shared architecture or the cloud.
 3. If you're using an external database, ensure it is not accessible from the public Internet.

 ### Security